 He said, “Look!
 I see four men walking around in the fire, unbound and unharmed, and the fourth looks like a son of the gods.”
 (Dan.
 3:25, NIV)

 We have to be careful about building theology on a pagan king’s exclamation, but this is either the Son of God or an angel of God.
 The Hebrew reads the “son of elohim” or “the son of God” (or “son of the gods”).
-Here is there is no fallen angel and no breeding!.
+There is no fallen angel and no breeding in the furnace!

 Please note: In 1 Kings 22, a spirit appeared before the throne of the LORD, and he volunteered to deceive King Ahab.
 But this spirit is never referred to as a “son of God,” but simply as a “lying spirit.”
 He is not said to have the ability to breed.